delphix/dcs-for-azure-templates/dcsazure_adls_to_adls_prof_pl/README.md

 As the pipeline runs, it will refer to these values when parsing the files in ADLS.
 If a configuration for the row or column delimiter is incorrect, the profiling may or may not fail.
 If the column delimiter was incorrect, then the results in the `discovered_ruleset` table will be incorrect.
-For example, if the ADLS store has a `csv` file whose header is: `column1,column2,column3`, and the column delimiter for `csv` is specified as `|`, then there will be an entry in the `discovered_ruleset` table corresponding to table name `csv` with `identified_column` containing `column1,column2,column3`.
+For example, if the ADLS store has a `csv` file whose header is: `column1|column2|column3`, and the column delimiter for `csv` is specified as `,`, then there will be an entry in the `discovered_ruleset` table corresponding to table name `csv` with `identified_column` containing `column1|column2|column3`.
 To correct this, you will need to remove the erroneous row from the table, and re-run the pipeline with the correct column delimiter.

+If you have a mix of delimiters in files of the same extension across subdirectories, you can either:
+1. Run the pipeline multiple times, changing the values in `P_SUFFIX_DELIMITER_MAP` and then proceeding to clean up the `discovered_ruleset` table to remove the incorrect column entries.
+1. Deactivate the `Identify Nested Schemas` and the `For Each Schema Found` steps in the pipeline (by setting the step's activity state to `Deactivated` under the `General` settings for each of those steps), modifying the `HOMOGENEOUS_SCHEMAS_TO_CHECK` and `HETEROGENEOUS_SCHEMAS_TO_CHECK` default values to include the names of the subdirectories that match one set of delimiters in `P_SUFFIX_DELIMITER_MAP` then publish and run the pipeline.
+After this is complete, change the default values of `HOMOGENEOUS_SCHEMAS_TO_CHECK` and `HETEROGENEOUS_SCHEMAS_TO_CHECK` accordingly, then publish and re-run the pipeline with the alternative values in `P_SUFFIX_DELIMITER_MAP`, and this should pick up another set of files.
+Repeat as necessary.
+(Tip: You can also change the value of `P_SUFFIXES_TO_SCAN` to not waste time scanning unchanged suffixes between runs.)
+1. Combine steps the first two options as you see fit.

 Note that there are a few things worth noting with respect to this parameter.
-1. In order for ADF to interpret these values correctly `\` characters need to be escaped, so `\r` needs to become `\\r`
-2. In order for ADF to interpret `\` as a lone character correctly, it needs to be first be escaped, `\\` and each of those values needs to be escaped per the first point, so an escape character of `\` in your file would need to be `\\\\`
+1. In order for ADF to interpret `\` as a lone character correctly, it needs to be first be escaped, so it will need to be specified as `\\`.
+When this character is persisted to the database via metadata, it will appear in the database as `\\\\`, this is the value that is required for use in dataflows, as each of the above `\` needs to also be escaped, and since the database is used to define the arguments to the dataflow, we store the parameter we need.
-3. It is assumed that `first_row_as_header` is true - but it is parameterized now in case additional support is added at a later time.
-4. It is important that you get the row delimiter correct.
-Files that don't have the correct row delimiter will yield strange column names and may fail the profiling dataflow (and therefore the pipeline).
+1. The only supported row delimiter is the Default for ADF Delimited datasets, which will match `\r`, or `\n`, or `\r\n`.
-5. It is important that you get the column delimiter correct.
+1. It is important that you get the column delimiter correct.
 Files that have the wrong column delimiter will yield strange column names and may fail the profiling dataflow (and therefore the pipeline).
-6. When getting the file metadata, the data set is not parameterized as there is a known issue with the `Get Metadata` step not respecting parameterized row delimiters.
-To work around this issue, the data set that is used to get the file metadata relies on the `Default` row delimiter, which matches `\r`, or `\n`, or `\r\n`.
-7. If it appears as though a directory's files have not been scanned, this often happens when the parameters are of `P_SUFFIX_DELIMITER_MAP` are incorrect, it is recommended to double-check this value.
+1. If it appears as though a directory's files have not been scanned, this often happens when the parameters are of `P_SUFFIX_DELIMITER_MAP` are incorrect, it is recommended to double-check this value.

 When scanning through folders, all subdirectories are expected to contain files wherein those files with the same